mlc/NaNoLiPo2018/readme.md

      ToDAY wE SHouT: IT'S VOTIN' DAY IN THE USA!
 BUT, AS WITH ANY DAY IN NOV., WE CAN'T USE ANY TOTEM IN TEXT.
 TO BE OKAY, YOU MUST ACHIEVE AN ACT O' lITHENESS: SHOW EACH TOTEM IN A SEEIN'-YOU DOODAD, AND DISMISS IT WHEN THAT TOTEM IS NOT THE SAME AS IT WAS.

 * Nov.
-7: **#interleaflipo** -- Reading every other word in your text must still yield a full, valid text.
+7: **#interleaflipo**

+     Look deeply at all your current writing.
+Then, read only half of your written words.
+But not just any arbitrary half: you pick exactly every other word there.
+Your new text, as you now look directly at it this way, must still make much sense.
+Our USA is divided in half; so too is this day's text.

 * Nov.
 8: **#recyclipo** -- The same set of letters must appear in each sentence of your text.
 * Nov.
 9: **#quintilipo** -- All words in your text must contain at least 5 letters.
 * Nov.
 10: **#vowelringlipo** -- The order in which the vowels a, e, i, o, u appear (across words) must stay the same throughout the text.
 You can pick the order of your vowels.